 (b) deposit litter, or cause litter to be deposited, in a litter receptacle on the designated land if the litter was not generated on the designated land.

-Penalty: $1 000.
+Penalty for this subregulation: a fine of $1 000.

 (2) In subregulation (1) —